The page has been translated by Gen AI.

 GRANT EXECUTE ON FUNCTION pg_hba_file_rules TO user_name;

-If you create a new DB user in the source DB and use it, please refer to the following content to create and grant permissions:
+If you create a new DB user for the source DB, refer to the information below to create the user and grant permissions.
+Please refer to the constraints below.

 CREATE USER user_name WITH LOGIN REPLICATION PASSWORD 'user_password';